 Eg: If your domain name is example.com and you have set up WordPress inside the directory named tutorials then you can access WordPress admin like

-How to Fix Can’t Access WordPress Admin Page
+How to Fix Can’t Access WordPress Admin Login Page

 If the above methods are not working for you to access your WordPress admin login page or showing you page not found error, then there can be issues with plugin conflicts or incorrect admin URL.

-Note: I highly recommend you create a backup and keep it before doing any changes as described below especially if you are not very aware of the technical side of WordPress & cPanel.
+Note: I highly recommend you to first take a complete backup of your WordPress website before making any changes as described below, especially if you are not aware with the technical side of WordPress & cPanel.

 Fix Plugin Conflicts

 Often seen in some cases, some of the security or other plugins can conflict with WordPress when it comes to access admin.
 So in that case, log in to your cPanel and go to File Manager